 Deutsche Bank acted as participant in and filed withholding tax refund claims through the electronic refund procedure (elektronisches Datenträgerverfahren) on behalf of, inter alia, two former custody clients in connection with their cum-ex transactions.
-In February 2018, Deutsche Bank received from the German Federal Tax Office (Bundeszentralamt für Steuern, "FTO") a demand of approximately € 49 million for tax refunds paid to a former custody client.
+In February 2018, Deutsche Bank received from the German Federal Tax Office (Bundeszentralamt für Steuern, "FTO") a demand of approximately $\leq 49$ million for tax refunds paid to a former custody client.
 Deutsche Bank expects to receive a formal notice for the same amount.
-On 20 December 2019, Deutsche Bank received a liability notice from the FTO requesting payment of € 2.1 million by 20 January 2020 in connection with tax refund claims Deutsche Bank had submitted on behalf of another former custody client.
+On 20 December 2019, Deutsche Bank received a liability notice from the FTO requesting payment of $\leq 2.1$ million by 20 January 2020 in connection with tax refund claims Deutsche Bank had submitted on behalf of another former custody client.
 On 20 January 2020, Deutsche Bank made the requested payment and filed an objection against the liability notice.
-The FTO has set a deadline for submission by Deutsche Bank of the reasoning for the objection of 31 March 2020, which was extended until 31 May 2020.
+The FTO has set a deadline for submission by Deutsche Bank of the reasoning for the objection of 31 March 2020.

 By letter dated 26 February 2018, The Bank of New York Mellon SA/NV ("BNY") informed Deutsche Bank of its intention to seek indemnification for potential cum-ex related tax liabilities incurred by BHF Asset Servicing GmbH ("BAS") and/or Frankfurter Service Kapitalanlage-GmbH ("Service KAG", now named BNY Mellon Service Kapitalanlage-Gesellschaft mbH).
 Deutsche Bank had acquired BAS and Service KAG as part of the acquisition of Sal.
 Oppenheim in 2010 and sold them to BNY in the same year.
 BNY estimates the potential tax liability to amount to up to € 120 million (excluding interest of 6 per cent p.a.).
 On 19 August 2019, the Regional Court Bonn issued an order making Service KAG, as fund administrator to certain investment funds that were potentially involved in cum-ex transactions in 2009/2010, a third party subject to confiscation under the German Criminal Code in connection with a criminal trial against certain other individuals.
 Such confiscation in relation to Service KAG could relate to a significant portion of the aforementioned potential tax liability (plus interest of 6 per cent p.a.).
 The criminal trial commenced on 4 September 2019 and is still ongoing.
 On 10 December 2019, counsel to BNY forwarded to Deutsche Bank two hearing letters from the FTO that were addressed to BAS with respect to its function as depot bank to certain other investment funds.
 In these letters, the FTO stated that a potential liability of BAS exists and that BAS should expect a liability notice in this regard.
 BNY responded to the hearing letters on 30 December 2019.
-By court order dated 16 March 2020, the court terminated the criminal trial against, inter alia, Service KAG as a party subject to confiscation without the imposition of a confiscation.
-On 18 March 2020, the Regional Court Bonn handed down its criminal judgment by which it sentenced two individuals to a suspended imprisonment based on the commitment of criminal offences.